janek1842/janek1842/README.md

 #### My projects

-[Here](https://github.com/janek1842?tab=repositories) you can find some of my completed or in progress projects that I contributed to during my life at the university
+[Here](https://github.com/janek1842?tab=repositories) you can find some of my completed or ongoing projects that I contributed to during my life at the university